Interstate 86 (Pennsylvania–New York): Future

 In 1998, Governor George Pataki signed legislation to convert the entirety of NY 17 to an interstate and stated that the conversion would be fully completed by 2009.
 However, a severe lack of funding has pushed the completion date back.
-As of 2020, the only portion west of Binghamton not officially designated as I-86 is between the Chemung–Tioga county line and the junction with I-81.
 The designation on this segment cannot be applied before NYSDOT completes the Prospect Mountain construction project at the junction of I-81, US 11, NY 17, and NY 7 in Binghamton, which when complete will bring the roadway up to Interstate Highway standards.
 The official completion of the project was set for December 2020.
 The project has since been completed, but as of February 2022, the segment is still not officially designated as I-86.

 Work on converting the portion of the highway east of Windsor is expected to be far more substantial than the work west of Binghamton.
 Aside from numerous minor interchange improvements, major work includes constructing two new interchanges in the mountainous Hale Eddy area, exits 85 and 86, to replace two at-grade intersections, as well as the relocation of driveways in that area, improving curve radiuses throughout the route, and widening the shoulders on narrow parts of the highway.
 Work was completed in November 2019 on a redesigned interchange at exit 131, where NY 17 meets I-87 and NY 32.
-Construction to bring exits 124 and 125 in Goshen up to Interstate standards, with the latter being a brand new exit, which was expected to be completed in early 2020, but was delayed.
+Construction to bring exits 124 and 125 in Goshen up to Interstate standards, with the latter being a brand new exit, was expected to be completed in early 2020, but was delayed.
 In December 2020, NYSDOT completed construction of the new exit 125, which was built to accommodate the new Legoland New York.
 As part of the project, a four-ramp parclo was built, which replaced the prior exit 125, located 4000 ft west.
 NY 17 was also expanded to three lanes in each direction between exits 124 and 125.
 Harriman Drive was expanded to two lanes in each direction between the exit and Legoland's entrance as well.
 Exit 122 has also been upgraded to interstate standards.
 There is no timetable for the full completion of the I-86 conversion between NY 79 in Windsor and the thruway (I-87) in Harriman.
 Nevertheless, the segment between Bloomingburg and Goshen is signed as I-86 and NY 17 despite not officially being part of I-86.

 In October 2022, Governor Kathy Hochul announced that a draft environmental impact statement on upgrading Route 17 to transform it into Interstate 86 was underway, public outreach was expected early in 2023, and that up to $1 billion was available for the work.